 Daily Record Building: Make sure to walk by Macintosh’s building, at 10-25 Renfield Lane, a short distance from the main train station.
 He used sculpted sandstone and white glazed bricks to maximize light.

-Willow Tea Rooms: I booked my reservation months in advance for tea at the 217 Sauchiehall St. location, just to make sure I had a chance to see this famous Mackintosh building.
-I was fortunate to be in the deluxe room upstairs with many of his original details, including stained glass.
+Mackintosh at the Willow: Formerly the Willow Tea Rooms, having tea at Mackintosh at the Willow is one of the highlights of my trip.
+I booked my reservation for afternoon tea months in advance to make sure I had a chance to see this famous Mackintosh building.
+I was fortunate to be in the deluxe room or Salon de Luxe upstairs with many of his original details, including stained glass.
 He is known for his tea rooms where he designed the furniture as well.
 Ask to go upstairs to the room where you can see more of his architectural details and a great fireplace.
+217 Sauchiehall St. It recently underwent a major renovation.

 Other great examples which I did not see as they were out of town, include the Hill House in Helenburgh, which is part of the National Trust for Scotland.